weebney/tachyon/readme.md

 ## Using Tachyon

 The recommended way to use Tachyon is via a CDN.
-Tachyon can be pulled in with `<script type="module">` via unpkg and jsDelivr.
+Tachyon can be pulled in with `<script>` tags via unpkg and jsDelivr.
 Please [click here](https://fasterthanlight.net/) to find the most recent tags.
 Tachyon is also available [via npm](https://www.npmjs.com/package/tachyonjs) with `npm install tachyonjs`

 ### Configuration

 As of 0.2.0, Tachyon implements whitelisting and configurable timing via `data-*` attributes.
-For more information on how to use these, check out [this page](https://fasterthanlight.net/#advanced-configuration).
+For more information on how to use these, check out the [advanced configuration](https://fasterthanlight.net/#advanced-configuration) section of the website.